MakieOrg/Makie.jl/docs/examples/plotting_functions/scatter.md

 ### Bezier path markers

-You can also use bezier paths as markers.
+You can use bezier paths as markers.
-A bezier path marker should fit into the square from -1 to 1 in x and y to be comparable in size to other default markers and to be correctly rendered by GLMakie, because here the path has to be rendered to a bitmap first .
-In CairoMakie, paths are drawn as they are without an intermediate bitmap, so every size is possible.
+Bezier paths are the basis for vector graphic formats such as svg and pdf and consist of a couple different operations that can define complex shapes.

 A `BezierPath` contains a vector of path commands, these are `MoveTo`, `LineTo`, `CurveTo`, `EllipticalArc` and `ClosePath`.
+A filled shape should start with `MoveTo` and end with `ClosePath`.

+!!! note
+    Unfilled markers (like a single line or curve) are possible in CairoMakie but not in GLMakie and WGLMakie, because these backends have to render the marker as a filled shape to a texture first.
+    If no filling can be rendered, the marker will be invisible.
+    CairoMakie, on the other hand can stroke such markers without problem.

 Here is an example with a simple arrow that is centered on its tip, built from path elements.